 There are many calendar apps on the market, but Google Calendar is still the best.
 It’s free, works across devices, and works well for both individuals and teams.
 It lets you manage multiple calendars using color-coding, as well as set multiple reminders for events.

-If you like Google Calendar but want more team collaboration features, you should check out Woven.
-If you schedule lots of meetings, for instance, Woven makes it easy to share your availability and create polls to find the best time for everyone to meet.
+If you like Google Calendar but schedule lots of meetings, you should check out SavvyCal.
+SavvyCal makes it easy to share your availability and find the best time for everyone to meet.